 Egyptian magic is never complete without those essential plants, tools, and biological materials.
 Egyptian magic or heka has a close association with hundreds of plants and biological materials.
-Nature exerted a profound influence on every aspect of Egyptian’s daily life; in many cases, a number of materials and things were purely symbolic in nature that also established a connection between the humans and the gods.
-Likewise, Egyptian magic attempted to provide men and women much required safety and security from evil forces and enemies of the state.
+Nature exerted a profound influence on every aspect of Egyptian daily life; in many cases, several materials and things were purely symbolic in nature that also established a connection between the humans and the gods.
+Likewise, Egyptian magic attempted to provide men and women much-required safety and security from evil forces and enemies of the state.

 Plants and Herbs used for Magic

-Early Egyptians were very proficient in using a number of herbs and plants for occult and magical purposes.
-Most of the ornamental plants found their use, when one wanted to cast a love spell.
+Early Egyptians were very proficient in using several herbs and plants for occult and magical purposes.
+Most of the ornamental plants found their use when one wanted to cast a love spell.
 On the other hand, priests used biological materials of animal origin, while casting spells to drive out evil spirits and demonic influences.
 Here are some plants and herbs used regularly for magical rituals:

 The twigs and bark of this plant are quite useful to awaken hidden love and to enhance physical and mental strength.